lynnfaraday/aresmush.com/_root/tutorials/config/ictime.md

 ---
+title: Configuring the IC Time System
+layout: page
 tags:
 - config
-title: Configuring IC Time.
 ---
-# Configuring the IC Time System

 The IC Time plugin lets you track an IC date/time that's different from the OOC time.